dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Purchases/Purchase-Preview.md

 `GET https://api.stage.bamboopayment.com/v1/api/purchase/preview`

-In the header, the Authorization parameter must be configured by concatenating the word Basic, a space and the Private Key of the merchant.
+In the header, the `Authorization` parameter must be configured by concatenating the word `Basic`, a space and the **Private Key** of the merchant.

 ### Example of the request